B.A. Sarah Lawrence College

 At the age of 21 I worked as a governess in Versailles, France.
 My charges were three little French gentlemen who taught me as much about their world as I was able to teach them about behaving well.
 Upon my return from Europe I worked for several years in the financial industry in New Jersey.
 I then took a position as a bookkeeper in a preschool near my home and stayed in that job for seven years.
 The job required that I attend classes on child development on a regular basis.
 I maintained close contact with the children, their parents, and our teachers as I was required to fill in as receptionist on a regular basis.

 I have lived in Westerly, Rhode Island since 2001.
-I have two sons, ages 30 and 19.
+I have two sons, ages 34 and 23.
 I was widowed since 2009 but remain active in my community.
-I am the treasurer of the Westerly Historical Society, a member of the St. Pius X Church choir, and, as an employee of the Washington Trust, I volunteer regularly through my company's community outreach programs.
+I am the treasurer of the Westerly Historical Society, and a member of the St. Pius X Church choir.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.